open/close all folders

 - An episode of Dark Angel had a couple of transgenics who looked perfectly human, except for the gills coming out of their backs and their inability to speak.
 They also laid eggs.

-- The oceanids, nereids, and naiads of Greek Mythology look entirely human, though perhaps more beautiful than mortals.
+- The oceanids, nereids, and naiads of Classical Mythology look entirely human, though perhaps more beautiful than mortals.

 - This is the typical form of mermaids in the Arabian Nights and other Middle Eastern folklore; the only difference between them and land-dwelling humans is that they (and in one story, their children with humans) can breathe underwater.